rcos/CSCI-4470-OpenSource/Modules/Virtualization/Lab-Virtualization.md

 The lab parallels a lot of the material we worked through at the end of the [Virtualization and Containers](https://github.com/rcos/CSCI-4961-01-Summer-2018/tree/master/HTML%20Lectures/Virtualization_Lecture) lecture, except that it does not require you to push your containers to a Docker repository.

-Please go to the github repository [rcos/docker-examples](https://github.com/rcos/docker-examples) and work through examples 0-4.
+Please clone the github repository [rcos/docker-examples](https://github.com/rcos/docker-examples) and ***CHECKOUT the Spring2019 Branch***.
+The ***master*** branch has an issue with ***example04*** and will not work, Then go through examples 0-4.
 Document your steps and observations in your lab notebook for Lab 9 and upload a link to the lab to Submitty.

+Note that the Docker files for examples 0-3 are given to you.
+I recommend that you go through and regenerate them line by line for practice.
+You will need to create files for exmpale04 on your own, although the code is embedded in the lab.